Level3AI-hub/Safuverse/SafuCourse/README.md

 ## Features

-- **Gasless Transactions**: Zero gas fees for users through OpenZeppelin Defender relayer on BNB Chain
+- **Gasless Transactions**: Zero gas fees for users through a backend relayer controlled by the owner on BNB Chain
 - **Domain-Gated Access**: Only domain owners from the safudomains system (deployed on BSC) can enroll
 - **On-Chain Progress**: Course completion tracked transparently on BNB Chain
 - **Course Creation**: Deploy courses as individual smart contracts on BSC
-- **Meta-Transactions**: EIP-2771 compliant for gasless user experience

 ## How It Works